codeanywhere/documentation-old/connections/github.md

 ![github-repo2](images/github-repo2.png "github-repo2")

-Now you’ve created a new Container with your repository!
+Now you’ve created a new [Container](http://docs.codeanywhere.com/connections/container.html) with your repository!

+Once you have got the repo in Codeanywhere, you can work on it from anywhere.
+You'll be able to edit your files, or run projects within Codeanywhere!

+### Accessing GitHub Organizations

 You have to explicitly allow Codeanywhere to access your organizations.
 You can do it in two ways: